-Actor James Woods observed and reported four hijackers making a trial run on an airline flight before the
+Actor James Woods said he observed and reported four suspicious men possibly making a hijacking trial run on an airline flight before the 9/11 attacks.

 Some of the hijackers had frequent flier accounts with a high number of miles on them.
 That alone, the senior aviation official said, would have made airline employees more at ease with individuals who seemed to be nothing more than good customers.